kapazoglou/kapazoglou.github.io/_pages/about.md

 - photo and video editing

-or any other design service whether it's making slides look good to designing a book make sure to *[contact me](https://kapazoglu.info/contact.html)* and I'll be happy to discuss your project.
+or any other design service whether it's making slides look good to designing a book make sure to **[contact me](https://kapazoglu.info/contact.html)** and I'll be happy to discuss your project.

 <br>

 ### Hey gamer,
-If you are a game designer or if you have an idea for a board game I can also offer you:
+If you are a game designer or if you have an idea for a board game I can offer you:

 - game design